Xylitol: More Dangerous Than Chocolate, Yet Less Well Known About

-According to Dr. Tina Wismer, Veterinary Toxicologist and Medical Director of the ASPCA Animal Poison Control Center, in 2007, when they first began keeping count of the number of xylitol poisoning calls they were receiving, they logged 1,764 cases (an average of less than five cases each day).
-Fast forward to 2014 and the xylitol-related calls have more than doubled, reaching 3,727.
+According to Dr. Tina Wismer, Veterinary Toxicologist and Medical Director of the ASPCA Animal Poison Control Center (ASPCA-APCC), in 2004, when they first began keeping count of the number of xylitol poisoning calls they were receiving, they logged 201 cases (an average of one case every two days).
+Fast forward to 2014 and the xylitol-related calls have reached 3,727.
 That means that there’s now an average of over TEN calls about dogs being sickened and possibly killed by xylitol EACH day!

-But even that number is an underestimate, as it represents only the number of cases that are called into the ASPCA-APCC.
+But even these numbers are an underestimate, as they represent only the number of cases that are called into the ASPCA-APCC.
 This number doesn’t include the calls that Pet Poison Helpline and any other poison control hotlines receive, and they also don’t take into account all of the xylitol toxicity cases that never get phoned into poison control at all.
 Many cases are handled at the local animal ER hospital or General Practice clinic without such calls ever being made, and some dogs sadly don’t even make it to the vet.

 In fact, xylitol poses a big enough hazard to dogs that, in 2011, the FDA even issued a warning for pet owners about the danger of xylitol ingestion in dogs (See the updated FDA warning May 12, 2016.
-Thank you FDA for this very important step!!)
-While this was a nice start, we’d like to see the FDA and manufacturers do more.
+And yet another updated-updated FDA xylitol warning came on July 9, 2019.)
+While these are a nice start, we’d like to see the FDA and manufacturers do more.
 (You can help, too!
 Please learn more about and join us in our campaign to encourage manufacturers of xylitol-containing products to include xylitol concentrations and awareness on their product packaging.)

 Xylitol Is Toxic To Dogs.
 How Much Is Too Much?If you suspect your dog has eaten xylitol, or something containing xylitol read this article first!
 There's a list of what to look out for and what to do.
 Time is of the essence!!